 • Have arguments that are supported by facts to make the case.

 • Educate the reader, ultimately, by providing understanding and insight.

 • Be typed, double-spaced, and no more than 600 to 750 words in length, and able to be submitted electronically.

-• Include a headshot and a parenthetical last paragraph with your name, title or academic rank, office, discipline or department, name of your institution, and 1-2 recent book titles if they apply to the subject of your op-ed piece.
+• Include a portrait and a parenthetical last paragraph with your name, title or academic rank, office, discipline or department, name of your institution, and 1-2 recent book titles if they apply to the subject of your op-ed piece.